ifly6/Communique/README.md

 4. Go to the recipients tab and add in your nations.
 There are a number of tags supported in the program as well as a NOT tag.
   - Nations must be declared in the following syntax `nation:[name]`.
 They can be separated by commas or new lines.
   - Regions must be declared with the following syntax `region:[name]` and can also be separated by commas or new lines.
-  - There are three tags supported in Communique, `tag:wa`, `tag:delegates`, and `tag:new`.
+  - There are three tags supported in Communiqué, `tag:wa`, `tag:delegates`, and `tag:new`.
 The first is the list of all World Assembly members.
 The second is the list of all World Assembly delegates.
 The third is a list of new nations.
   - There are two filters which can be applied by prefixing `+` or `-`. `+` is an intersection operator, which requires that all preceding recipients also meet the criteria put with `+`. `-` is an exclusion operator, which requires that all preceding recipients be removed if they match criteria.
   	- For example, `region:Europe +tag:WA` would find all members of Europe, and then return the list of nations which are also WA members.
   	- `region:Europe -tag:WA` does the opposite, where it finds all member of Europe and then removes all WA members.